 While bamboo flooring is extremely durable, like all hardwoods, it is vulnerable to moisture.
 When floating a floor, a 3 in 1 underlayment is a must, especially if there is excessive moisture emitted by the sub-floor, such as a concrete slab or crawl space.
 Even if you live in a relatively dry climate (bamboo flooring can be installed in dry or humid climates), there’s no guarantee that your subfloor won’t have moisture issues.
 That’s why it’s essential to choose an underlayment with a built-in vapor barrier.
 The vapor barrier provides complete protection against moisture.

 Stability – added benefit of 3 in 1 underlayment

-If your subfloor is slightly uneven, underlayment can smooth out small imperfections so that when you lay your bamboo, it lays a little more flat.
-This benefits more than just your balance — your floor will be less prone to damage and buckling if it’s installed correctly, thereby extending its life!
+If your subfloor is slightly uneven, underlayment can smooth out small imperfections.
+This means that when you lay your bamboo, it lays a little flatter.
+This benefits more than just your balance — your floor is less prone to damage and buckling when it’s installed correctly, thereby extending its life!

 Sound Absorption – added benefit of 3 in 1 underlayment

-Do you like to sleep in, but your significant other is an early riser?
+Are you someone who sleeps in while your significant other is an early riser?

 Do you have a new baby that wakes at the slightest sound?

 Do you live in a condo or apartment building?